3 Best Hiking Trails in Brampton, ON

 Since 1957

-Claireville Conservation Area is a popular suburban conservation area covers 848 acres.
+Claireville Conservation Area is a popular suburban conservation area that covers 848 acres.
 The Toronto and Region Conservation Authority (TRCA) owns this expansive natural and forested area.
 The park offers many trails, with over 30 in total.
 Most of these trails are paved and flat, and maps are readily available throughout the area.
 Claireville Conservation Area is dedicated to preserving local wildlife and natural landscapes, making it a popular spot for birdwatchers, walkers, cyclists, and bikers.
 The area features diverse natural landscapes, including wetlands, valleys, forests, and grasslands.
 Claireville is renowned for its rich natural and cultural heritage resources, which are actively protected and restored.
 This area provides an excellent opportunity for visitors to experience nature and woodland in the heart of the city.

 Reviews | Play Video | Write a Review